ovh/docs/pages/public_cloud/containers_orchestration/managed_private_registry/creating-a-private-registry-with-pulumi/guide.es-es.md

 Duration: 2m30s
 ```

-Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=es), go to the `Public Cloud`{.action} section and click on `Managed Private Registry`. <br>
+Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.es/&ovhSubsidiary=es), go to the `Public Cloud`{.action} section and click on `Managed Private Registry`. <br>
 As you can see, your registry has been successfuly created:

 ![Managed private registry](images/private-registry.png){.thumbnail}

 #### Connect to the registry

-Your registry is created, with a user, so you have all the information to connect to it.
+Your registry is created with a user, so you have all the information to connect to it.

 In order to do this, retrieve the registry URL, login and password from the `dev` Pulumi stack: